pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 :::

 ## Get Data Frame
-In this section we will learn how we can avoid sending the request twice to the API using the execution phase information provided by the smart data lake.
+In this section we will learn how we can avoid sending the request twice to the API using the execution phase information provided by the Smart Data Lake Builder.
-We will now implement a simple *if ... else* statement that allows us to simply return an empty data frame with the correct schema in the **Init** phase and to only query the data in the **Exec** phase.
+We will now implement a simple *if ... else* statement that allows us to return an empty data frame with the correct schema in the **Init** phase and to only query the data in the **Exec** phase.
 This logic is implemented in the next code snipped and should replace the code currently enclosed between the two `// REPLACE BLOCK` comments.
 ```scala
 if(context.phase == ExecutionPhase.Init){